jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 refactor: make it better
 #################################################################################

-* I add another assertion to see what happens to the dictionary_ after the call
+* I add another :ref:`assertion<AssertionError>` to see what happens to the dictionary_ after the call

   .. code-block:: python